microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 This scenario is specifically geared towards Packaged apps that need to send a toast.
 An app Developer Registers their app for Toast Notifications and sets it up for background\foreground activation.
-Adding a ToastActivated event handler signals that the app is ready to accept and handle an action in the Foreground where the user clicks on a Toast in the action centre or a UI element in the toast body (like a Button).
+Adding a ToastActivated event handler signals that the app is ready to accept and handle an action in the foreground where the user clicks on a Toast in the action centre or a UI element in the toast body (like a Button).
 The developer can inturn run some business logic in their app in response to the Toast Action.